captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 6. **Enhanced Key Management**: Implementing a more robust key management system could improve the overall security of the cryptographic operations.
 7. **Machine Learning Integration**: Incorporating machine learning models to detect and adapt to new AI scraping techniques could provide more dynamic and future-proof protection.
 8. **API Development**: Creating an API for the core functionality would allow for easier integration with other software or web services.
-9. **Incremental Progress Bar**: Implementing a more granular progress bar update during batch processing to provide better feedback to users.
-10. **Cancellation Option**: Adding the ability to cancel ongoing protection or verification processes for long-running operations.
-11. **Memory Management**: Implementing better memory management for processing very large images or large batches of images.
+9. **Further Memory Optimization**: While improvements have been made, further optimizations could be implemented for processing very large images or large batches of images.
-12. **EXIF Data Preservation**: Improving the preservation of original EXIF data while still applying protection information.
+10. **Extended Metadata Preservation**: Improving the preservation of original metadata for all supported image formats while still applying protection information.

 ## Updating
 To update PixelGuard AI to the latest version: